 These are resources intended to be used in Community Groups and Bible Studies.

 This year, we are encouraging the whole church to read scripture.
 You can find the plan here.

-This reading plan is intended to guide you through approximately two-thirds of the Bible over the next 40 weeks.
+This reading plan is intended to guide you through scripture related to our sermon series.
 Each week has been divided into six days, allowing for either a day or rest or a day to catch up.
 If you fall more than a few days behind, our suggestion is to skip ahead so that you remain “in step” with the preaching series.
 You can find the full outline here.

 Each time you start a new book in the Bible, you are encouraged to watch a Bible Project video.
 These short videos highlight important themes and literary details to pay attention to.
 Occasional thematic videos are also suggested.
 Links are embedded in the reading plan or videos can be found at https://bibleproject.com/